-Mr. Patrick Yaggy comes to BASIS Tucson North in his eighteenth year of teaching, having spent the first seventeen years in Gwinnett County, GA.
+Mr. Patrick Yaggy is in his twentieth year of teaching, having spent the first seventeen years in Gwinnett County, GA, and the last two here at BASIS Tucson North.
 He started the Latin program at North Gwinnett High School in 2001 and taught there until 2014, when he moved to Dacula High School.
 Throughout his career, he has taught Latin I, II, III, AP Ovid/Catullus, AP Vergil, and AP Vergil/Caesar.

 Mr. Yaggy began his teaching career after graduating from the University of Georgia with a Bachelor's Degree in Latin in 1999 and completing a year of coursework in the Modified Master's Program in Foreign Language Education in 2000.
 He earned his MA in Latin from the University of Georgia with a thesis entitled "Augustus and Domitian: Political Allusions in Statius' Thebaid" in 2009.
 As part of this program, Mr. Yaggy earned a Fellowship to study and teach in Rome for six weeks with the UGA Classics Study Abroad (see picture above).
 Mr. Yaggy has also published a Latin textbook, The Thebaid of Statius: The Women of Lemnos.